The 5 Best Bodhrans (2023) – Irish Frame Drums

 • Not much!

 This is a very comfortable bodhran for anyone to play.
-It comes without a t-bar and has the tuning hardware on the inside.
+It comes without a t-bar and has tuning hardware on the inside.
 The hand support makes it a very handy drum.

 Size14”